|

 - "We should regulate based on science, not emotion."

-Euphemisms are another problem; for instance, program cuts at the US Park Service were at one point described as "service level adjustments."
+Euphemisms are another problem; for instance, program cuts and layoffs at the US Park Service were at one point described as "service level adjustments."

 - "we're committed to the environment"